Leads from search engines have a 14.6% closing rate versus 1.7% from outbound sources.

 I believe the pricing is very fair, as it’s only £149.00 for the yearly license.
 If you paid $100/month for other tools, that racks up to $1,200 per year!
 Screaming Frog’s pricing is clearly a huge area you need to consider.

-Currently, Moz offers their Moz Pro and Moz Local products.
-You’ll appreciate that they offer a free 30 day trial, which seldom is available among these types of services.
+Currently, Moz offers its Moz Pro and Moz Local products.
+You’ll appreciate that they offer a free 30-day trial, which seldom is available among these types of services.
 Here’s what to expect from both of these tools.

 Moz Pro features